vsingh2110/nextjs-phantom/phantom-nextjs/docs/dev-notes/2025-07-12-testimonials-carousel-implementation.md

 ### **8. General Design Principles & Insights (Throughout Session)**
 - **Preserved all business logic and device-specific code.**
 - **Added detailed comments for future-proofing and maintainability.**
-- **Ensured all overlays, buttons, and notifications use the site’s custom color palette and gradients.**
+- **Ensured all overlays, buttons, and notifications use the site's custom color palette and gradients.**
 - **Maintained mobile-first, highly responsive design.**
 - **Avoided breaking existing logic or spacing.**
 - **Confirmed all changes with the user at each step.**